FrontEndFoxes/curriculum/workshop/nanos/nano4.md

 </script>
 ```

-The reason you're doing this is so that you have a clean slate without all the boilerplate stuff Codesandbox adds.
+The reason you're doing this is so that you have a clean slate without all the boilerplate code Codesandbox adds.

 ## Setting up a label